sdkbox-doc/en/docs/unity/sdkboxplay/index.md

 <h5>Achievements</h5>

-Achievements are defined on the respective platform’s developer console.
+Achievements are defined on the respective platform's developer console.
-There are differences in concept between GooglePlay and GameCenter’s achievements:
+There are differences in concept between GooglePlay and GameCenter's achievements:

 + Google Play differentiates between achievements, and incremental achievements.
 Google keeps track of incremental achievements progress.
 Achievements are achieved only once.
 + For Game Center, all achievements are incremental, but Game center does not keep track of its progress.
 Achievements are expected to be achieved during a game session.
 Achievements can be set to be unlocked several times.